dnmfarrell/perltricks-static/content/article/deploy-a-static-website-with-aws-s3-and-paws.md

 aws_secret_access_key = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-Change the region value to the [AWS region](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) you want to use.
+Change the region value to the [AWS region](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) you want to use, and replace the "XXX" values with your own key id and secret key values.
 These files are stored in a different [location](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence) on Windows.

 ### Create an S3 bucket